Michael-kyalo/daemonize-commands/README.md

-# deamonize-commands
+# daemonize-commands
-deamonize php commands
+daemonize php commands, was meant for a quick project.
+I probably won't maintain the repo